thinkphp/computer-science-in-c/foundations/divide-et-impera/Closest-Pair-of-Points/README.md

-# Closest Pair of Points
+# Closest Pair of Points Problem